Keep Up With McLean!

 Our staff consists of a multidisciplinary group of board-certified psychiatrists, licensed clinical social workers, registered nurses and expressive therapists.
 This highly trained and experienced team provides rapid, accurate diagnosis, thorough treatment planning, aftercare planning and high-quality care tailored to each individual’s needs.

-The Dissociative Disorders and Trauma Inpatient Program operates within the Division of Women’s Mental Health, led by Shelly F. Greenfield, MD, MPH.
+The Dissociative Disorders and Trauma Inpatient Program operates within the Center of Excellence in Women’s Mental Health, led by Shelly F. Greenfield, MD, MPH.

 The program is located on the Belmont campus, in Proctor House.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.